COBRA Alternatives: Affordable Care Act, Private Short-Term Medical and Medicare

 Why Consider Alternatives to COBRA?

-- Affordable Care Act plans will cover pre-existing conditions.
+- Private Affordable Care Act (ACA) plans cover pre-existing conditions and may offer subsidies to lower costs.

-- Medicaid offers low-cost or free health coverage for eligible low-income individuals and families, including some seniors and people with disabilities.
+- State Medicaid programs provide free or low-cost health coverage for eligible low-income individuals, families, some seniors, and people with disabilities.

 Marketplace insurance, available through the Affordable Care Act (ACA), is a popular alternative.
 It often provides more affordable options compared to COBRA, with a range of plans to suit different needs and budgets.
 The marketplace allows for comparison of plans based on coverage, cost, and network of providers.
 Enrolling during the open enrollment period or qualifying for a special enrollment period due to life events such as job loss ensures that individuals can find coverage that meets their needs.